-Here’s a hearty flavorful recipe for Chili that can be made in your Instant Pot pressure cooker using dry beans from your pantry.
+Here’s a hearty flavorful recipe for Chili that can be made in your Instant Pot pressure cooker using dry beans from and crushed tomatoes from your pantry.
 The best part?
 This recipe is very adaptable.

-Make it with organic ground beef or turkey or chicken, or keep it vegan by adding textured soy protein or “soy crumbles”.
+Make it with organic, lean ground beef or turkey or chicken, or keep it vegan by adding textured soy protein or “soy crumbles”.
 A quick and hearty chili with bold rich flavor!
 This recipe calls for dry pinto beans but black beans, and red beans will both work!

 I love this hearty chili served up with this Zucchini Cornbread!
 So delicious!